 Recommendations at Every Level

 When you’re reading to babies, look for stories with rhythm and rhyme.
 Dr. Suess books are great.
 And so are Eric Carle’s (The Hungry Caterpillar and many, many more)!

 Chicka Chicka Boom Boom, by Bill Martin Jr.

 By the toddler and pre-school years, look for books with stories that little ones can relate to.
-My four year old loves the Llama, Llama books by Anna Dewdney.
+My little ones love the Llama, Llama books by Anna Dewdney.
 The Corduroy books by Don Freeman are another good choice for this age group.
-And of course, there are the classics like Maurice Sendak’s Where the Wild Things Are, Mercer Mayer’s There’s a Monster in My Closet and Ludwig Bemelmans’ Madeline books.
+And of course, there are the classics like Maurice Sendak’s Where the Wild Things Are, Mercer Mayer’s There’s a Monster in My Closet, and Ludwig Bemelmans’ Madeline books.

 In the early elementary years, both boys and girls love the Little House books.
 We’ve read this series as a family over the course of many years.
 Our younger kids don’t remember the earlier books in the series, so they are now starting to read them on their own.
 But the books inspired fun crafts and cooking projects, and it taught our kids about the pioneer days of our country’s westward expansion period through the eyes of characters that they loved and related to.